-Dementia – with all its variants has been believed for long as being largely hereditary.
+Dementia – with all its variants has been believed for a long time as being largely hereditary.

 This assumption, while being completely false has however forced many Seniors and elderly persons to believe that there is really nothing that can be done to avert the situation or at worst, slow down the progress of this challenge.